Tumaini Festival History

 Festival Impact

 The festival has become a powerful catalyst for change, generating significant economic opportunities for the refugee community while fostering cultural exchange and understanding.
-Each year, it creates:
+Each year, it accomplishes the following:

-• Training workshops for 400 refugee women in entrepreneurship
+- Conducts entrepreneurship training workshops for 400 refugee women annually

 Cultural Bridge